 - 1. When a ticket has passed through an activity it always waits behind this activity (and not before the next one!). - 2.
-When a ticket has passed through an activity, it checks if one of the potential subsequent activities is an automatic activity.
-If yes, the ticket passes through this automatic activity as well.
-This is why there can only be one automatic activity in a process step. - 3.
+When a ticket has passed through an activity it checks if there is an automatic activity.
+If yes, the ticket passes through this automatic activity as well. - 3.
 The ticket passes automatically through (automatic) activities as long as there are new automatic activities.
 It comes to a halt as soon as there is/are one or more manual activities where engineer interaction is required. - 4.
 If one or more of the following manual activities have a precondition script, this script is executed in order to decide if the activity has to be displayed in the Web Client GUI or not. - 5.
 If the engineer selects the activity in the Web Client GUI, the script of the activity is executed. - 6.
 If there is a postActivityScript, this script is executed immediately after the execution of the activity script. - 7.
 The ticket waits behind the manual activity.
 If the following activity is located in a new scope, the ticket will not enter the new scope.
 It always waits behind the old activity and not before the new one!